SCULPTURES AND FOUNTAINS

 Originating with the traditional forms of Andorran artisan crafts, contemporary art has branched out into its different facets.
 Sculpture is leaving a significant mark on our natural and urban environments, where it can be readily viewed.

-In 1991, in celebration of the 25th anniversary of CASS (Caixa Andorra de Seguretat Social), eight sculptures were erected around Andorra in spots that are emblematic of the country as a perfect example of the symbiosis between art, nature and the urban environment:
+In 1991 on the occasion of the symposium of the 25th anniversary of the Caixa Andorra Social Security Fund (CASS) (Caixa Andorra de Seguretat Social), eight sculptures were erected around Andorra in spots that are emblematic of the country as a perfect example of the symbiosis between art, nature and the urban environment:

 “Self-Generating Structures” by Jorge Dubon – Canillo